Have A Question?

 Is Bluon TdX 20 compatible with leak repair/sealant additives?

 Bluon TdX 20 is an HFC blend.
 As long as the sealant manufacturer approves use with HFC’s then there should be no compatibility issues.
 Most leak sealant manufacturers say they are compatible with all refrigerant types.
-Bluon Energy does not recommend leak sealants over repairing leaks.
+Bluon does not recommend leak sealants over repairing leaks.

 In what systems is Bluon TdX 20 not compatible?